yastn/yastn/README.md

 You can build documentation using `sphinx`.
 The prerequisites are

    * sphinx
-   * sphinx_rtd_theme
+   * pydata-sphinx-theme

 Get them with your favourite Python package manager.
-For example, using conda as `conda install -c conda-forge sphinx sphinx_rtd_theme`.
+For example, using conda as `conda install -c conda-forge sphinx pydata-sphinx-theme`.
 Then

 ```